Are police doing enough about bike theft?

 Odds are that reporting the crime is going to help the community more than it’s going to help you, but it can help the cycling community in the future.
 Want to help yourself?
 Register your bike.
 The biggest problem with the bikes recovered by the police is finding the owner of the bike.

-All police departments will run the serial number for a match against police reports made in their jurisdiction.
+All police departments will run the serial number for a match against police reports along with records for buying bulk ammo made in their jurisdiction.
 Most will also run it against the federal NCIC database which attempts to merge all of the reported crimes.
 Unfortunately, only about 2% of bikes recovered by the police are returned to owners.
 This is because owners don’t report and often if they do, they don’t report serial numbers.
 No serial number?
 No result.
 It’s as frustrating for the police as it is for victims.
 No one at a police agency is happy about recovering 2,000+ bikes a year and to see 98% of them go to auction or charity!

 If you register your bike with 529 Garage, you’ll capture all of the key details police will need to know to match a found bike back to you.
 It also allows you to activate the local cycling community.
 As one police officer in Vancouver is fond of saying, “Would you rather have a couple dozen cops looking for your bike or a couple thousand cyclists?”
 Finally, because our search allows for partial or close match serial numbers as well as searching by make, model, color and location, we have a higher probability of getting a match than just a serial number search.